olsonanl/bulk_io/docs/download_upload_requirements.md

 *The batch download should have a uses relationship to search; however search should not have any relationship with download.*

 **Staging Area:**
 We may want to go to a staging area model where things can get into a temp area and the system can try to autodetect what type a file is.
 That would also open the door to gridftp.
+(What requirement does this satisify, and can it be linked to a user request in JIRA)

 ### References from JIRA